AdaCore/training_material/courses/misc_tools/100_gnatstub.rst

 * Package spec

-  * :toolname:`GNATstub` will generate a package body containing "dummy" bodies for subprograms defined not completed in the spec
+  * :toolname:`GNATstub` will generate a package body containing "dummy" bodies for subprograms defined but not completed in the spec

 * Package body